runwayml/learn/docs/create/train-models.md

 Even with Transfer Learning, it's not unusual for training to last at least several hours.

-?> If you are a Training Experiments beta tester, training time is limited to a total of five hours. **Subscribe to the Creator Plan** in the [RunwayML User Dashboard](https://account.runwayml.com/) to train for more than five hours.
+?> If you are a Training Experiments beta tester and you have a Free Plan, training time is limited to a total of five hours. **Subscribe to the Creator Plan** in the [RunwayML User Dashboard](https://account.runwayml.com/) to train for more than five hours.
 With or without the Creator Plan, training time still uses [credits](https://support.runwayml.com/en/articles/2984968-adding-credits).

 ### What can I do with my newly-trained model?
 During training, your model learns to produce new images that look like the ones in your dataset.
 When training is complete, the model can be used to generate a seemingly infinite number of synethetic images that appear as if they came from the dataset itself.